josephmars/SFI_CGS_2024/README.md

 One can use a principle of scale in Biology and apply it into companies, countries, etc. We need to define the variables like mass.
 In the case of a company:
 log(assets) would be the x; and log(liability), revenue, would be the y variable.

-**TODO**:
-- TODO: Update the analysis text
-  - Difference between automatica and manual labeling
-  - Add "labeled reddits with more than 10 in score"
-  - Remove "special emphasis on ChatGPT"
-  - Add more details on the topic modeling results (get interpretations from ChatGPT)
-- Add plot of average score by month
-- Create an Excel document with the topic of each reddit.
-(Increase number of topics for predicted C2 Worker)